Habier/modpack-updater/README.md

 sudo apt-get install -f
 ```

-After installation, you can use `modpack-updater.sh` from anywhere as described above.
+After installation, you can use `modpack-updater` from anywhere as described above.

 ---